onixary/ssc_wiki_en/docs/mod_content/mod_config.md

       When the values in the array are cleared, i.e., configured as "curseMoonPhase = []", the Cursed Moon event will be disabled.

       This is useful for creating modpacks that focus on a specific form.

+- `allowSleepInCursedMoon = false`

+      Allow sleep during Cursed Moon event，Default value is false.

+      If set to true, your form will revert to form before Cursed Moon event upon waking up.